 How Growth Rates Impact P/E Ratios

-Vicon Holdings's earnings per share were pretty steady over the last year.
+Vicon Holdings had pretty flat EPS growth in the last year.
 And it has shrunk its earnings per share by 10% per year over the last three years.
 This growth rate might warrant a low P/E ratio.
 So you wouldn't expect a very high P/E.

 Such spending might be good or bad, overall, but the key point here is that you need to look at debt to understand the P/E ratio in context.

 How Does Vicon Holdings's Debt Impact Its P/E Ratio?